Sgfhnn/AI-environment-setup-and-management-/README.md

 ## 🤝 Contributing

 This is a Phase 1 focusing specifically on Windows Flutter development setup.
-Future phases will expand functionality and platform support Any One who Wanna Contribute to This Open source Project You're WELCOME
+Future phases will expand functionality and platform support Any One who Wanna Contribute to This Open source Project [...]